 - restic for backups, including deduplication and encryption.

-- Amazon S3/Backblaze B2 for offsite storage of backups.
+- Backblaze B2 for offsite storage of backups.

 - Zerotier is for my internal network.
-It’s not a fully decentralized like tinc but has some trade offs that make it easier to use, you can read more about it here.
+It's not decentralized like tinc but has some trade offs that make it easier to use, you can read more about it here.

 I hope you will join me in this adventure into homelabbing.
 In the next post in the series we will cover configuration management.